Darren McFadden: 2007 season

-Before the 2007 season, McFadden was believed to be one of the top NFL draft picks after the 2007 season if he declared for the 2008 NFL Draft.
+Before the 2007 season, McFadden was believed to be one of the top NFL draft picks after the season if he declared for the 2008 NFL draft.
 On Sports Illustrateds website, a photo gallery chronicling the best possible candidates in the 2008 draft he was tipped as the number one pick.
 McFadden was also predicted to be a front-runner for many awards, including the Doak Walker, the Maxwell, and the Walter Camp Player of the Year.

 McFadden began the 2007 season with five consecutive games in which he gained at least 120 yards.
 Highlighting these were a 195-yard effort against Alabama, a 151-yard game against Troy, and a 173-yard effort against Kentucky.
-After this stretch of games, McFadden looked to be a lock for the Heisman trophy, at the top of generally every watch list.
-On November 3, 2007, McFadden tied the Southeastern Conference single-game rushing record held by former Vanderbilt Commodores running back Frank Mordica's 1978 game total versus the Air Force Falcons with 321 yards rushing against the South Carolina Gamecocks.
-On November 23, 2007, McFadden led Arkansas to a 50–48 triple overtime victory over the number one ranked LSU Tigers in Baton Rouge, Louisiana, winning the Battle for the Golden Boot for Arkansas.
-McFadden rushed 32 times for 206 yards and three TDs, and completed three of six pass attempts for 34 yards and a touchdown.
-After Arkansas lost 38–7 to Missouri in the January 1, 2008 Cotton Bowl Classic in Dallas, Texas, McFadden decided to forgo his senior season and declare for the 2008 NFL Draft on January 14, 2008.
+After this stretch of games, McFadden looked to be a lock for the Heisman Trophy, at the top of generally every watch list.
+On November 3, 2007, he tied the Southeastern Conference single-game rushing record held by former Vanderbilt Commodores running back Frank Mordica's 1978 game total versus the Air Force Falcons with 321 yards rushing against South Carolina.
+On November 23, McFadden led Arkansas to a 50–48 triple overtime victory over the #1-ranked LSU Tigers in Baton Rouge, Louisiana, winning the Battle for the Golden Boot for Arkansas.
+He rushed 32 times for 206 yards and three touchdowns, and completed three of six passes for 34 yards and a touchdown.
+After Arkansas lost 38–7 to Missouri in the January 1, 2008 Cotton Bowl Classic in Dallas, Texas, McFadden decided to forgo his senior season and declare for the 2008 NFL draft.